Alistairthegreat/all/README.md

 # Shadow's Games

 This project has a license so don't even try to copy it.
 You can fork it and give credit, but no claiming it's yours.
-Self hosting and hosting providers are fine WITH CREDIT AND LICENSE.
+Self hosting and hosting providers are fine ***WITH CREDIT AND LICENSE***.
 Also all games here are not mine so you can have them.

-The License clearly states that this is my repository, @sunflower4166, and not anyone else's.
-Anyone (@sunflower4166) claiming that they made their fork (https://github.com/sunflower4166/shadowgmes.github.io) is speaking crap and will be in a whole lot of legal stuff (@sunflower4166).
-The License also states that you may not distribute closed source versions.
-If you see a copy of this repo, add /LICENSE to the end of the URL and check near the bottom if it has my name and copyright on it (Oliver Salameh and Shadow's Games).
-If it doesn't, report it to me through an issue and I WILL take legal action.
+## Features

+This site has a few QOL features to make your life easier:
+- Tab Hider (Opens tab in about:blank.
+Not visible to most extensions such as GoGuardian)
+- Homepage is disguised as Google

+## Feel free to make a pull request

+Pull requests are highly encouraged as they take work off our hands and they allow people to contribute to this site.

+## Reviewing and requesting
+To make a game request or review the site, visit [this link](https://github.com/shadowgmes/shadowgmes.github.io/issues/new)

+## To-do list

+Things we have to get done:
+- Make all games disguised as Google
+- Add more games (always here. not going away. we will have all the games) As stated before, please feel free to make a pull request accomplishing these features.